Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Introduction

 \section{Introduction}

-Interest in the field of quantum computation and quantum information theory has been rising rapidly in the recent years.
-This is essentially due to the promise that quantum computers are substantially more efficient in solving certain type of problems compared to their classical counterparts \cite{QCQI,IntrotoQC}.
-The advantage that the power of quantum mechanics brings to the fields of computation, communication, and metrology has been well established by the works of Feynman \cite{feynman1986quantum, feynman1982simulating}, Bennett and Brassard \cite{BB84}, Deutsch \cite{deutsch1985quantum}, and Shor \cite{shor1994algorithms} among others.
-An increasing interest is emerging in solidifying this phenomenon of \textit{quantum advantage} and the study of its utilization in a diverse range of fields \cite{arute2019quantum,nagali2012experimental, kumar2019experimental, centrone2021experimental, bravyi2020quantum, novo2021quantum, maslov2021quantum}.
-The forward to this field is backed by academia and industry alike.
-While a lot of the proposed applications rely on the lofty goal of building a fault tolerant quantum computer, there have been demonstrated use cases for noisy intermediate-scale quantum (NISQ) devices as well.
-These range from simulating many body physics \cite{SKP+2019} and studying open quantum systems \cite{MKM+2021} to the study of fundamental symmetries in physics \cite{DMP+2021}.
+Interest in the field of quantum computation and quantum information theory has been rising rapidly in recent years.
+The advantage that the power of quantum mechanics brings to the fields of computation, communication, and metrology has been well established by the works of Feynman~\cite{feynman1986quantum, feynman1982simulating}, Bennett and Brassard~\cite{BB84}, Deutsch~\cite{deutsch1985quantum}, and Shor~\cite{shor1994algorithms} among others.
+An increasing interest is emerging in solidifying this phenomenon of \textit{quantum advantage} and the study of its utilization in a diverse range of fields~\cite{arute2019quantum,nagali2012experimental, kumar2019experimental, centrone2021experimental, bravyi2020quantum, novo2021quantum, maslov2021quantum}.

-There are various criteria that the underlying architecture for a quantum computer must be able to follow to allow for universal quantum computation \cite{QCQI}.
-One of these criteria is the ability to prepare fiducial initial states, especially nonclassical states.
-Proper utilization of these nonclassical states is one of the ways quantum computing is able to provide this advantage over its classical counterpart \cite{H2013,W2013}.
-Lucidly speaking, nonclassical states are the states that do not have a classical analogue.
+There are various criteria that the underlying architecture for a quantum computer must be able to follow to allow for universal quantum computation~\cite{QCQI}.
+One of these criteria is the ability to prepare fiducial initial states, especially nonclassical states (i.e., states that do not have a classical analog).
+Proper utilization of these nonclassical states is one of the ways quantum computing can provide this advantage over its classical counterpart~\cite{H2013, W2013}.
 Of these states, one of particular interest is the class of entangled states.
-One common way of generating these entangled states is through a rather simplistic process of interaction of a two level atom with a monochromatic light field described by the Jaynes-Cummings (JC) model.
-This model has been studied extensively \cite{DLR+2019,FLZ2020,HLK2020,CQW+2021,WZ2020, akella2022dynamics,greentree2013special} since its development in 1963 \cite{jaynes1963comparison,P1963}.
+One common way of generating these entangled states is through a rather simple process of interaction of a two-level atom with a monochromatic light field described by the Jaynes-Cummings (JC) model.
+This model has been studied extensively~\cite{FLR+2019,FLZ2020,HLK2020,CQW+2021,WZ2020,akella2022dynamics,greentree2013special} since its development in 1963~\cite{jaynes1963comparison,P1963}.